emmeDG/astro_DA_portfolio/README.md

 This folder contains two scripts

 - `tf_plot.py`
-- `generate_wf_for_et_BBH_triangle_pythonic_test_dist_v4.py`
+- `generate_wf_for_et_BBH_triangle_pythonic_test_dist_v5_opt.py`

-The former is the script used to generate Figure 3 of the paper.
+The former is the script used to generate a TF plot to illustrate the time-frequency evolution of one of the events contained in the catalogs.
 The latter is the main code of the analysis, in particular:

 - it reads the events from the COBA catalogs;
 - selects the events of interest for the paper;